cloudqubes/ootc-documentation/source/adminguide/storage.rst

 To upload a volume:

 #.
 (Optional) Create an MD5 hash (checksum) of the disk image file that
    you are going to upload.
-After uploading the data disk, CloudStack will use this value to verify that no data corruption has occurred.
+After uploading the data disk, OOTC will use this value to verify that no data corruption has occurred.

 #.
-Log in to the CloudStack UI as an administrator or user
+Log in to the OOTC UI as an administrator or user

 #.
 In the left navigation bar, click Storage.